 Of course!
 Our Trainers and Coaches work with clients of all fitness levels.
 It is a misconception that only the super-fit work with Personal Trainers.
 The exercise selection is based on YOUR fitness level to provide the appropriate workout during your session with the trainer.

-If you are new to exercise, working with a trainer 2-3 times/week is recommended.
+If you are new to exercise, working with a trainer or coach 2-3 times/week is recommended.
 If possible, training should not occur on consecutive days to allow the body time to rest and heal.
 For those with performance goals, 3 times/week minimum is recommended and can be modified during sport in-seasons.

 Each session begins with our 3-Part Prep to prepare the body for exercise.
-Our trainers will ensure that the warm-up or prep is easy for the client to learn while still preparing the body for further work ahead.
+Our staff will ensure that the warm-up or prep is easy for the client to learn while still preparing the body for further work ahead.

-After the warm-up, the trainer will introduce the exercises for the day and explain what muscles will be worked and why the exercises were selected.
+After the warm-up, the trainer or coach will introduce the exercises for the day and explain what muscles will be worked and why the exercises were selected.
 The trainer’s role is to create a program that is specific to your goals and ensure each exercise is performed correctly and safely.
 The trainer will coach you through lifting mechanics, conditioning drills and a variety of other fitness aspects to ensure success.